 One issue that stands out to me as a school counselor is the impact screen time has on the development of social skills.
 This is one of those “chicken or egg” questions: do children who lack adequate social skills gravitate toward technology as a source of social connection?
 Or do children who spend a lot of time in front of a screen either lose or fail to develop adequate social skills?
 While spending a lot of time in front of a screen could potentially be linked to poor social skills, it’s not always the case.
 Games and technology in general can be very rewarding—kids can interact and quickly get positive feedback from peers online, from other players in live games, or from scoring points in the game.
 But if your child has trouble fitting in and getting along with peers, it might indicate that he needs more face-to-face social interactions or some coaching on how to better connect with others from either you or a counselor.

 Another pitfall of children being surrounded by technology is that it can expose them to predators, inappropriate images, stories, or other content, even when they are not looking for it.
-Consider the recent Slender Man stabbing.
-It’s a frightening example of the many dark corners of the web that children can find themselves in and that can influence them in ways we’d never anticipate.
-Furthermore, children often do not have the critical thinking skills to determine what is real and what is not, which makes them that much more vulnerable to hoaxes, scams, and the lure of influential internet figures, real or fictional.
+Children often do not have the critical thinking skills to determine what is real and what is not, which makes them that much more vulnerable to hoaxes, scams, and the lure of influential internet figures, real or fictional.

 Along with possible exposure to inappropriate content comes the risk of your child overexposing him or herself.
 For example, sharing too much information about where they live, where they go to school, or sharing revealing photos of themselves with others.
 Children and teens often have a difficult time seeing the potential harm in this and find it hard to believe that others would target or hurt them.
 They feel invincible, thinking “that will never happen to me.”